gjwgit/azanomaly/README.md

 Sample Data
 ===========

-Here we review the data that we wish to explore for anomalies.

 The dataset contains 47 daily observations recording the number of requests received for a particular service.
 It is quite a small dataset used to illustrate the concepts.
 Below we see sample observations from the dataset.